aglabx/OantigenMiner/README.md

 ## Troubleshooting

-In case of any trouble or issues, you can open an issue on the GitHub page of the tool or directly contact the authors.
+If you encounter any issues or have questions, you can open an issue on the GitHub page or directly contact the authors for support.

 ## Citation